canjs/canjs/docs/can-guides/experiment/technology/html.md

 @parent guides/essentials 2
 @outline 2

-@description Learn how to u
+@description Learn how to update HTML and listen to user interactions.

 @body